tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ### 5. Student Do: Understanding Customers (15 min)

-In this activity, students will perform some data preparation tasks on a dataset that contains data from purchases on an e-commerce website made by 200 customers.
+In this activity, students will perform data preparation tasks on a dataset containing data from purchases on an ecommerce website made by 200 customers.
 Students will use this dataset on further activities to find customer segments.

 Some data transformations should be made to the dataset, so ask TAs to assist students if there are any questions about why the following changes are needed.

 * **Annual Income:** This feature should be regularized since it is on a different scale than the other features; dividing by `1000` is the simplest solution.

-* **Gender:** The `Gender` should be transformed to a numerical value, in this case, transforming `Male` to `1` and `Female` to `0` is a feasible solution.
+* **Gender:** The `Gender` should be transformed to a numerical value; in this case, transforming `Male` to `1` and `Female` to `0` is a feasible solution.

 * **CustomerID:** Since this column is not relevant to the clustering algorithm, it should be dropped from the DataFrame.